xrdocs/application-hosting/_blogs/2016-06-28-xr-app-hosting-architecture-quick-look.md

     *  A default route pointing to XR FIB.
 This way any packet with an unknown destination is handed-over by a linux application to XR for routing.
 This is achieved through a special interface called `fwdintf` as shown in the figure above.

     *  Routes in the subnet of the Management Interface:  Mgmt0/RP0/CPU0.
-The management subnet is local to
+The management subnet is local to the global-vrf network namespace.

    To view these routes, simply issue an `ip route` in the XR linux shell: